Blood and Water

 About the Author

 Jason Kimble left the tornadoes of Michigan for the hurricanes of Florida, because spinning air is better when it’s warm.
 He lives there with his finally-legal husband.
-His most recent work appears or is forthcoming in Betwixt, The Sockdolager, Clockwork Phoenix 5, and Escape Pod.
+His work has appeared or is forthcoming in Escape Pod and the Speculative Masculinities anthology from Galli Books, as well as twice previously on Cast of Wonders.
 You can find more of his nattering at this website, Process Wonk, or on Twitter.

 About the Narrator